-A Holter monitor is a battery-operated portable device that measures and tape records your heart’s activity (ECG) continuously for 24 to 48 hours or longer depending on the type of monitoring used.
-The device is the size of a small camera.
-It has wires with silver dollar-sized electrodes that attach to your skin.
-The Holter monitor and other devices that record your ECG as you go about your daily activities are called ambulatory electrocardiograms.
+A Holter monitor is a battery-operated portable electrocardiogram (ECG or EKG) device that measures and records your heart’s activity for 24 to 48 hours or longer depending on the type of monitoring used.
+The device is the size of a small camera on a strap worn around the shoulder, neck or waist.
+It has wires with small discs (electrodes) that attach to your skin to record the ECG continuously.

 Why do people wear Holter monitors?

-Regular electrocardiograms (ECGs or EKGs) let your doctor look at your heart’s activity at one point in time during your ECG test.
-But abnormal heart rhythms and cardiac symptoms may come and go.
-That’s why your doctor may want to evaluate your heartbeat over time while you go about your normal activities.
+Regular ECGs let your health care professional look at your heart’s activity at one point in time during your ECG test.
+But abnormal heart rhythms and heart symptoms may come and go.
+That’s why your health care professional may want to evaluate your heartbeat over time while you go about your normal activities.
 You may be asked to wear a Holter monitor if you have fast, slow or irregular heartbeats called arrhythmias.